killer4639/sach-ka-saamna/README.md

   export S3_SECRET_ACCESS_KEY=<AWSSecretKey>
   export S3_KEY=<AWSAccessKeyId>
   export S3_REGION=<AWS Region>
-  export DATABASE_URL= <if you are using any postgresql hosted database then db url>

   ```

  - Make folder structure of the folder 'models' in the following way after downloading the models from and [here](https://drive.google.com/drive/folders/146X2Z_ubUO8W_0JLEx8Jrvw8937MUr2q?usp=sharing) and arrange them respectively